shas87/Stock-Market-Analysis-Project/README.md

 # Data analysis and visualization of IPO's listed on Indian Stock Market (2010-21)
-- Took past 12 years dataset of stocks listed on BSE, NSE from Kaggle.
-- Transformed the data and prepared it for further processing.
+- Analyzed stock market data to derive key insights and trends from stocks listed on BSE and NSE over the past 12 years.
-- Conducted EDA on the dataset, created some data insights and examined it.
+- Conducted EDA to identify patterns and trends in the stock market data, generated actionable insights and visualizations using Matplotlib and Seaborn libraries.

 # Libraries used:
   Pandas, Matplotib, Seaborn